Repetitive Strain Injury (RSI)

 The emphasis on the role of the musculoskeletal system in maintaining well-being means that osteopathy can be extremely effective in treating and minimising the effects of Repetitive Strain Injury.

 Stresses and strains placed upon the body during manual handling, repetitive or forceful actions and unsuitable posture may all cause disorders of the muscles, tendons and joints.

-As a trained osteopath with nearly thirty years experience, Helen is experienced in diagnosing and treating Repetitive Strain Injury.
+As a trained osteopath with nearly thirty years experience, Helen is experienced helping treating Repetitive Strain Injury.
 Depending upon her diagnosis, a variety of osteopathic treatments such as shockwave therapy and massage may be employed to reduce swelling and discomfort and realign the body’s mechanical structure.
-Gentle exercise may also be prescribed in order to maintain the bodys well-being and advice upon correct posture and lifting techniques may also be given to assist in keeping the problem at bay.
+Gentle exercise may also be prescribed in order to maintain the body’s well-being and advice upon correct posture and lifting techniques may also be given to assist in keeping the problem at bay.

 Some of the types of RSI which are respond well to treatment at the How Osteopathic Clinic include: